zarf-dev/proposals/0053-bundle-format/README.md

 #### Embedded Trusted Root SDK Experience

 The Zarf Cosign utilities in the SDK offer generic implementation around `sign-blob` and `verify-blob`.
-The embedded trusted root is available for consumption by default while also allowing SDK consumers to override with their own embedded trusted root by passing it in as a referenced path.
+The embedded trusted root is available for consumption by default while also allowing SDK consumers to override with their own embedded trusted root by passing it as a referenced path.

-TODO: add example

 ### Migration Path from Legacy Format

-#### Phase 1: Dual Format Support (Current State)
+#### Phase 1: Dual Format Support

-**Timeline**: Current - v0.67.0

 **Behavior**:
 - Both `zarf.bundle.sig` and `zarf.yaml.sig` created during signing